Table of Contents Show

 But times have changed.
 People are trying to be more sensible.
 Turks and Caicos National Trust maintains Cheshire Hall and its walking paths.
 The Cheshire Hall reception is active during the weekdays.

-The time of operation is from 8:30 to 4:30 pm.
 Early morning is a great time to visit as the temperatures are cool and pleasant.
 So, why not visit the place and capture this stunning preservation with your camera?

 As the place’s name suggests, it has the stuff of cultural interest!
 The center is a storehouse and exhibition for many subjects of genuine interest in Turks and Caicos.
 The best feature of this exhibition hall is a model of an underwater plateau supporting the Turks and Caicos Islands.